SAFETAG/SAFETAG/en/exercises/sensitive_data/index.md

  * Infrastructural problems, like a power failure broke a computer
  * Inexplicably bricked computer, etc.

 For SAFETAG, we focus on the "Sensitive data in the wrong hands" section.
 Based on the clustering of sensitive data along the vertical access, choose a column that has an unsual amount of sensitive data (email or computers, usually).

 Remove the stickies from the column but keep them in your hand and read them.
 Now I have this information.
 What can I do with it?
 And what are you left with?
 Is anyone at risk - yourselves? partners?
 If this were published on the Internet, what would happen?

 ##### Recommendation

+Laptops, workstations, servers, external hard drives, and backup systems should be configured to use some form of hard drive encryption.

+  * For Windows, Microsoft BitLocker is built in to the latest versions, free-of-charge for anyone with a valid Windows 7 “Ultimate” license or Windows 8.

+  * For Apple OSX users, FileVault2 is a built-in alternative that is also free-of-charge.

+  * TrueCrypt is a cross-platform solution that is open source and free of charge, and can work on Mac, Windows, and Linux machines as well.

+All three solutions provide a way to encrypt data on internal drives as well as external hard drives, and USB memory sticks.